scikit-image/scikit-image/doc/source/user_guide/tutorial_parallelization.rst

 Batch processing with ``joblib``
 --------------------------------

-Consider the case where you have a directory with, say, 2000 images.
-On each of these, you want to calculate the Otsu threshold:
+Consider the case where you have several images to be processed, and you want to calculate the Otsu threshold in all of them:

 .. code-block:: python